nay-hey/AI_project_group3/README.md

 - Adjusts the coordinates to stay within the board boundaries.
 - Returns a new Piece object representing the rotated piece.

+GREEDY_AI CLASS :

+1. ### `get_best_move(self, board, piece, depth=1)`:

+- **Performs a heuristic search of depth 1**:
+    - This means that the AI considers only one level of moves ahead.
+It evaluates the current state of the board and the available pieces to determine the best move for the current turn.

+- **Generates all possible placements with the current piece**:
+    - The AI iterates over all possible horizontal positions and rotations of the current piece on the board.
+For each position, it evaluates the cost associated with placing the piece there.

+- **Chooses the placement that minimizes the cost function**:
+    - After generating all possible placements, the AI calculates the cost associated with each placement using the `cost()` function.
+It then selects the placement with the lowest cost as the best move.

+2. ### `cost(self, board, x, y, piece)`:

+- **Calculates the cost of a specific placement of a piece on the board**:
+    - This function evaluates the desirability of placing a piece at a particular position on the board.

+- **The cost function is defined as the sum of**:
+    - **Number of holes in the board**: Holes are empty spaces in the board that are covered by blocks above.
+More holes generally indicate a higher cost.
+    - **Maximum height of the board**: The maximum height of the board after placing the piece.
+Higher heights usually increase the cost.
+    - **Number of cleared lines**: The AI rewards clearing lines as it reduces the board's congestion and provides more room for future placements.
+    - **Aggregate height of the columns**: This measures the sum of heights of all columns in the board.
+Higher aggregate heights contribute to a higher cost.
+    - **Bumpiness of the board (variation in column heights)**: Bumpiness quantifies the unevenness of the column heights.
+Higher bumpiness adds to the cost as it makes the board harder to manage.